 Being selected as a beta tester is a great opportunity to be one of the first people to see a new product.
 You’ll get to try out new technology, share your opinions, challenge your testing skills, be a part of a real product development process, and earn cool stuff.
-Some beta tests are available to anyone who’s interested, but most are highly selective, so you probably want to know: how do I get picked to be a beta tester?
+Some beta tests are available to anyone who’s interested, but most are highly selective, so you probably want to know: How do I get picked to be a beta tester?

 Much More Than Chance

 Getting picked to beta test is not simply a random event.
 Most private beta tests involve some sort of qualification survey.
 The beta team then goes through every application to ensure that the best people are selected to meet the project’s goals.
+Applying quickly is one of the best ways to improve your chances.
+Testing slots rapidly fill up with applicants and close once there are enough candidates.

 Pay Attention to Details

 When you apply, take the time to read any project requirements carefully and make sure you meet them.
-During the application process talk about why you’re best suited to test the product.
+During the application process, talk about why you’re best suited to test the product.
 Sharing how you like the technology is not as important as explaining how you use it today and how you’ll bring that to the test.
 Product teams are looking to select the candidates that are going to give their product a great test, so give them a reason to pick you.

 Keep Your Info Updated